Espanol

 Service Address: 746 Grand Ave Portable AOakland, CA, 94610

-Description: East Bay Agency for Children operates a student and family support service program that is designed to (1) remove barriers to students’ learning and (2) help families receive resources and support.
-The center's dual-language (English/Spanish) programs provide support for literacy and social-emotional skills to help prepare low-literacy Mam (Indigenous Guatemalan)and Latino children and their families for Kindergarten.
+Description: East Bay Agency for Children operates student and family support service programs designed to (1) remove barriers to students’ learning and (2) help families receive resources and support.
+The center's dual-language (English/Spanish) programs provide support for literacy and social-emotional skills to help prepare children and their families for Kindergarten.

 Service Address: 1700 28th AveOakland , CA, 94601